RIRS Application Guidelines (PDF)

 Participants spend their first week of RIRS engaged in an immersive regional studies seminar, traveling to sites in and beyond Memphis and learning from community leaders.
 Each day of the week, faculty provide information and insight from their own disciplinary perspectives through lectures, readings, and discussions.
 Through the seminar, Institute fellows develop a sense of the unique attributes and contributions of the city and region.

-After gaining a broad, interdisciplinary perspective in the seminar, students embark on their own specialized research.
-Institute fellows leave the confines of the classroom and venture into the community to work in libraries and archives or in collaboration with businesses, government, or non-profit institutions and organizations.
-Encouraged and advised along the way through individual meetings with faculty mentors, as well as in the weekly group sessions, fellows produce papers and projects that conform to the rigorous standards of the Institute faculty.
+After gaining a broad, interdisciplinary perspective in the seminar, students spend the following six weeks embarking on their own specialized research or creative project.
+Institute fellows leave the confines of the classroom and go into the community to work in libraries and archives, conduct interviews, or work in collaboration with other organizations.

 Although each fellow works under the supervision of a faculty mentor within a specific discipline, all members of the Institute faculty take part in weekly discussions about projects.
 During these sessions, fellows receive guidance from faculty and make connections with one another about their various projects.

 The six-week independent research period also includes continued regional immersion through weekly meals and discussions with Memphis-area leaders.